rmagick-temp/rmagick/README.txt

 * --disable-htmldoc
     >  By default the install process runs all the RMagick example programs
     >  and generates HTML versions of all the examples.
 This option causes
     >  the install process to skip this step.
+No install verification occurs
-No documentation is installed.
+    >  and no documentation is installed.

 <h2 id="uhoh">Things that can go wrong</h2>